BeamLinearMapping_mt

 }

 "description": "The `BeamLinearMapping_mt` is part of the MultiThreading module in SOFA and extends the functionality of the base `BeamLinearMapping` to support multithreaded operations.
 Its primary role is to set the positions and velocities of points attached to a beam using linear interpolation between degrees-of-freedom (DOFs).
 This component specifically targets scenarios where parallel processing can be leveraged for improved performance.\n\nThe `apply`, `applyJ`, and `applyJT` methods are key virtual functions inherited from the base class, each responsible for different aspects of mapping operations.
 These methods take mechanical parameters and input/output data as arguments, applying linear interpolation tasks in a multithreaded manner.
 The granularity (`mGrainSize`) can be configured to define the minimum number of beam points required for creating separate tasks.\n\nThis component interacts with other SOFA components through its inherited methods, which are typical mapping functions in the framework.
 Tasks are managed using the SOFA task scheduler, enabling efficient parallel execution.
-Practical usage involves setting up the desired granularity and ensuring that the beam data is appropriately configured for multithreaded processing."
+Practical usage involves setting up the desired granularity and ensuring that the beam data is appropriately configured for multithreaded processing.",

 "maths": "# Mathematical and Physical Description of BeamLinearMapping_mt Component\n\n### Overview\nThe `BeamLinearMapping_mt` is an extension of the base `BeamLinearMapping` class in the SOFA framework, designed to support multithreaded operations.
 This component facilitates setting positions and velocities for points attached to a beam using linear interpolation between degrees-of-freedom (DOFs).
 The primary objective is to leverage parallel processing for enhanced computational efficiency.\n\n### Mathematical Foundation\n#### Linear Interpolation\nThe core functionality of the `BeamLinearMapping_mt` involves performing linear interpolation.
 Consider a set of DOFs along a beam, where each DOF has associated position and velocity data.
 Let's denote these DOFs as $\\{\\mathbf{x}_1, \\mathbf{x}_2, \\ldots, \\mathbf{x}_n\\}$ for positions and $\\{\\mathbf{v}_1, \\mathbf{v}_2, \\ldots, \\mathbf{v}_n\\}$ for velocities.
 The linear interpolation between two consecutive DOFs $\\mathbf{x}_i$ and $\\mathbf{x}_{i+1}$ is given by:\n\n$$\n\\mathbf{x}(s) = (1 - s) \\cdot \\mathbf{x}_i + s \\cdot \\mathbf{x}_{i+1}\n$$\n\nwhere $s$ is a parameter that varies between 0 and 1.\n\nSimilarly, for velocities:\n\n$$\n\\mathbf{v}(s) = (1 - s) \\cdot \\mathbf{v}_i + s \\cdot \\mathbf{v}_{i+1}\n$$\n\n#### Mapping Operations\nThe `BeamLinearMapping_mt` implements several key mapping operations: `apply`, `applyJ`, and `applyJT`.
 These methods are responsible for applying linear interpolation tasks in a multithreaded manner.\n\n- **`apply`**: This method maps the positions of points attached to the beam.
 Given input positions $\\mathbf{X}_i$ at DOFs, it interpolates to compute the position $\\mathbf{x}(s)$ at any point along the beam:\n $$\n \\mathbf{x}(s) = (1 - s) \\cdot \\mathbf{X}_i + s \\cdot \\mathbf{X}_{i+1}\n $$\n\n- **`applyJ`**: This method maps velocities, which are derivatives of positions with respect to time.
 Given input velocities $\\mathbf{V}_i$ at DOFs, it interpolates to compute the velocity $\\mathbf{v}(s)$ at any point along the beam:\n $$\n \\mathbf{v}(s) = (1 - s) \\cdot \\mathbf{V}_i + s \\cdot \\mathbf{V}_{i+1}\n $$\n\n- **`applyJT`**: This method performs the transpose of the Jacobian matrix, which is useful in various optimization and constraint satisfaction problems.
 Given input velocities $\\mathbf{v}(s)$, it interpolates to compute the contributions back to DOFs:\n $$\n \\mathbf{V}_i = (1 - s) \\cdot \\mathbf{v}(s), \\quad \\mathbf{V}_{i+1} = s \\cdot \\mathbf{v}(s)\n $$\n\n### Parallelization Strategy\nThe `BeamLinearMapping_mt` supports multithreaded operations through the use of tasks managed by SOFA's task scheduler.
 The granularity (`mGrainSize`) parameter defines the minimum number of beam points required to create separate tasks.
 This allows efficient distribution of interpolation tasks across multiple threads, thereby enhancing computational performance.\n\n### Interaction with Other Components\nThe `BeamLinearMapping_mt` interacts with other components in the SOFA framework through its inherited methods and by using the task scheduler for parallel execution.
-The multithreaded approach ensures that large-scale simulations involving complex beam configurations can be executed more efficiently."
+The multithreaded approach ensures that large-scale simulations involving complex beam configurations can be executed more efficiently.",

 "abstract": "The `BeamLinearMapping_mt` sets positions and velocities of points attached to a beam using linear interpolation between degrees-of-freedom (DOFs) with multithreaded support.",